agala-stratio/intelligence-che-plugin-traefik/README.md

 mvn fmt:format test
 mvn clean install
 ```
-That installs the jar into your .m2 local repo
-That creates our che-plugin-traefik-stratio.jar.
-Now we have to assembly as a dependency (in our case wsmaster dependency, 3 kinds of dependecies: wsmaster, wsagent and IDE)
+That creates our che-plugin-traefik-stratio.jar and install it into your .m2 local repo.
+Now we have to assembly it as a dependency (in our case wsmaster dependency, 3 kinds of dependecies: wsmaster, wsagent and IDE)

 **3. assembly to che project**